Damselflies of the Southwest (Zygoptera)

 habitat: sunny sections of small/medium rivers

-SW flight period: February - early December
+SW flight period: January 18 - December 31

 SW distribution: all Southwest